Denise Sutherland, Executive Board Chair of Pencils for Africa

 Elizabeth attended Santa Clara University, graduating in 1992 with a Bachelor’s Degree in Art.

-She lives in Marin County with her husband Tim, and 3 daughters, Charlotte (Co-Editor-in-Chief of Pencils for Africa and the CEO of Liberian Librarian), Cecilia and Caroline.
+She lives in Marin County with her husband Tim, and 3 daughters, Charlotte, Cecilia and Caroline.

 Obed Kabanda, Executive Board Member of Pencils for Africa